twowaits/SDE-Interview-Questions/Amazon/README.md

 ____
 <b name="coding">Coding round questions</b><br/>
 - Given an array of distinct elements and a number x, find if there is a pair with product equal to x.
+- Given a Binary Tree (BT), convert it to a Doubly Linked List(DLL) In-Place.
+The left and right pointers in nodes are to be used as previous and next pointers respectively in converted DLL.
+The order of nodes in DLL must be same as Inorder of the given Binary Tree.
+The first node of Inorder traversal (leftmost node in BT) must be the head node of the DLL.
 - Given a string ‘str’ of digits and an integer ‘n’, build the lowest possible number by removing ‘n’ digits from the string and not changing the order of input digits.
 - Given a number, find its corresponding Roman numeral.
 - Given a linked list, write a function to reverse every k nodes (where k is an input to the function).